I’ve travelled on safari in Tanzania at various times of year and each expedition has been both incredible and yet very different.

 Southern and Western Tanzania (e.g., Selous, Ruaha, Katavi) | 30°C to 35°C (86°F to 95°F) | 20°C to 25°C (68°F to 77°F) |

-What are the Costs Like and How Busy are the Parks in January ?
+What are the Costs and How Busy are the Parks in January ?

-With January being regarded as an off-peak season, accommodation costs are cheaper than other times of year and it’s an excellent period for visitors who are on tight budgets, although the overall safari experience remains similar.
+January is regarded as an off-peak season, so accommodation costs are cheaper than at other times of year.
+It’s an excellent period for visitors who are watching their budgets, especially since the overall safari experience is as good as during the peak season.

 Hiking Kilimanjaro in January